apostrophecms/passport-bridge/README.md

 );
 ```

-To solve this, you can do the following
+To solve for this, you can do the following:

 ```javascript
 module.exports = {